<

 What went wrong for South Carolina?

-The Gamecocks can't be sure game-to-game yet where their offense is coming from.
+The Gamecocks can't be sure game to game yet where their offense is coming from.
 That uncertainty doesn't matter as much when they are playing overmatched foes.
 It was a big liability against a team like UCLA.

 Kitts entered Sunday averaging a team-high 14.0 points.
-She was off her game -- Betts and the other Bruin defenders get a lot of credit for that -- and played just 11 minutes, going 1 of 7 from the field.
-Guard Te-Hina Paopao, who had 18 points and was 4 of 4 from 3-point range, was the only Gamecock starter who produced exactly what was expected of her.
+She was off her game -- Betts and the other Bruin defenders get a lot of credit for that -- and played just 11 minutes, going 1-of-7 from the field.
+Guard Te-Hina Paopao, who had 18 points and was 4-of-4 from 3-point range, was the only Gamecock starter who produced exactly what was expected of her.
 Sophomore guard Tessa Johnson stepped up off the bench with 14 points, but no other South Carolina player scored in double figures.

-No one should be too surprised by Sunday's loss.
+No one should be very surprised by Sunday's loss.
 UCLA is a very good team, and South Carolina is still figuring itself out.
-The Gamecocks were able to overcome losing Aliyah Boston after the 2022-23 season because Kardoso was ready to step in as the elite post threat last season.
+The Gamecocks were able to overcome losing Aliyah Boston after the 2022-23 season because Cardoso was ready to step in as the elite post threat last season.
 The Gamecocks still have a load of talent in 2024-25, but their so-called weak spot is on the interior.

 Which team takes over the top spot of Monday's AP Top 25?
-Including Notre Dame's win at USC, what do the new top five of the rankings look like?

 I think the Bruins will be the new No. 1, followed by UConn, Notre Dame, South Carolina and the Texas Longhorns.
 That would mean the Longhorns will drop a spot despite not having lost, but they haven't played a ranked opponent yet.
-Texas will have its chance to climb on Dec.
+Texas will have its chance to climb Dec.
 5, when the Longhorns play at Notre Dame (ESPN, 7 p.m.
 ET).